 If you are approaching retirement, it’s important to have a frank conversation about what you want out of your retirement with your spouse, partner, and close family members.
 There’s no right answer to a thriving retirement lifestyle, but it’s crucial to make sure you’re on the same page with your significant other so that you can enjoy your retirement to the fullest.

 Make sure your lifestyle fits into your financial plan

-Of course, it’s critical to make sure whatever plans you’ve made for retirement are realistic and fit in to your long-term retirement plan.
-As financial planners and advisors, we spend a of time with our clients to make sure they are prepared to achieve their goals in retirement while also planning for financial stability and independence.
+Of course, it’s critical to make sure whatever plans you’ve made for retirement are realistic and fit into your long-term retirement plan.
+As financial planners and advisors, we spend a lot of time with our clients to make sure they are prepared to achieve their goals in retirement while also planning for financial stability and independence.

 Establish a routine

 As you enter your retirement chapter, it’s not uncommon for days to feel like they begin to run together.
 And while you can now actually afford to enjoy a slower pace of life, it’s still important to have things to do and look forward to.
 Establishing a new schedule or sense of routine will be important to create some structure in your new retirement lifestyle.
 There are several ways to create a new, regular routine: